DanielStreicker/ViralHostPredictor/README.md

 _Simon A. Babayan, Richard J. Orton and Daniel G. Streicker_

 ## Background
-A series of scripts and datasets described in Babayan _et al._ (2018) _Science_ which predict the reservoir hosts, existence of arthropod vectors and identity of arthropod vectors using gradient boosting machines.
+A series of scripts and datasets described in Babayan _et al._ (2018) Science doi: 10.1126/science.aap9072 which predict the reservoir hosts, existence of arthropod vectors and identity of arthropod vectors using gradient boosting machines.

 ## File descriptions